Skip to content

 b) Create pages in the name of your business on social media like Facebook, Instagram, and Twitter.
 Link the pages to your account and the website.

-c) Print colorful flyers and pamphlets for distribution.
+c) Print attractive flyers and pamphlets for distribution.

 d) Give advertisements on local TV, newspapers, and hoardings.